-Donated services are recognized as contributions in accordance with accounting principles generally accepted in the United States of America if the services require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-The Organization has estimated the approximate fair value of professional services provided at no charge by two related parties (Note 5) to be \$3,000 and \$480 for 2013 and 2012, respectively.
-In addition, the Organization has estimated the approximate fair value of professional services provided at no charge by two unrelated parties to be \$3,080 for 2013.
+Donated services are recognized as contributions if the services require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
+The Organization has estimated the approximate fair value of professional services provided at no charge by two related parties (Note 5) to be \$3,000 in each of the years for 2014 and 2013.
+In addition, the Organization has estimated the approximate fair value of professional services provided at no charge by unrelated parties to be approximately \$24,000 and \$3,000 for 2014 and 2013, respectively.
+These professional services related to legal services provided for the Organization and the related expense is included in general and administrative expense.
 The approximate fair value of professional services is included in gifts-in-kind contributions and expenses in the statement of activities.